-12.5.3 Work placement/internship/co-op opportunities See section 12.4.3.
+11.5.3 Work placement/internship/co-op opportunities See Section 11.4.3.

-12.5.4 Careers
+11.5.4 Careers

 Graduates of the Engineering and Management programs will be in high demand among employers in Ontario and beyond.
 With additional expertise in business and management, graduates of these programs will have a broader understanding of the business and management aspects of companies, allowing them to readily take on managerial roles or start their own businesses.
 Graduates may also choose to pursue further studies toward higher degrees.
 The courses in the business and management year may be creditable towards the course requirements of advanced degrees such as an MBA.

-12.5.5 Professional designation
+11.5.5 Professional designation

-See section 12.3.4.
+See Section 11.3.4.

-12.5.6 Program details and degree requirements Bachelor of Engineering and Management (Honours) in Nuclear Engineering and Management - BEng and Mgt (Hons) The Engineering and Management program follows the same program map as the four-year degree program for each option with two differences.
-First, in Year 3, Semester 2, students substitute ENGR 3360U Engineering Economics with BUSI 1700U Introduction to Entrepreneurship, or a similar business/management course approved by the Faculty of Energy Systems and Nuclear Science.
+11.5.6 Program details and degree requirements Bachelor of Engineering and Management (Honours) - BEng and Mgt (Hons) The Engineering and Management program follows the same program map as the four-year degree program for each option with two differences.
+First, in Year 3, Semester 2, students substitute ENGR 3360U Engineering Economics with BUSI 1700U Introduction to Entrepreneurship.
 Second, the program includes the addition of the following 10 courses in fourth year.
-YEAR 4 Semester 1 (15 credit hours) BUSI 1101U Financial Accounting BUSI 2201U Marketing I BUSI 2311U Organizational Behaviour BUSI 2401U Finance I ENGR 2340U Engineering Operations and Project Management I Semester 2 (15 credit hours) BUSI 2170U Managerial Accounting BUSI 2202U Marketing II BUSI 2312U Introduction to Human Resources Management BUSI 2402U Finance II ENGR 2350U Engineering Operations and Project Management II Students take the fourth year of the appropriate engineering program in year five.
-In 2009-10, the courses ENGR 2340U Engineering Operations and Project Management I and ENGR 2350U Engineering Operations and Project Management II may not run and instead may be replaced by BUSI 2603U and BUSI 2604U, respectively.
+YEAR 4 Semester 1 (15 credit hours) BUSI 1101U Financial Accounting BUSI 2201U Marketing I BUSI 2311U Organizational Behaviour BUSI 2401U Finance I ENGR 2340U Engineering Operations and Project Management I Semester 2 (15 credit hours) BUSI 2170U Managerial Accounting BUSI 2202U Marketing II BUSI 2312U Introduction to Human Resources Management BUSI 2402U Finance II ENGR 2350U Engineering Operations and Project Management II YEAR 5 Students take the fourth year of the appropriate engineering program in year five.
+In 2010-11, the courses ENGR 2340U Engineering Operations and Project Management I and ENGR 2350U Engineering Operations and Project Management II may not run and instead may be replaced by BUSI 2603U and BUSI 2604U, respectively.
 Students should consult the Faculty of Energy Systems and Nuclear Science to determine which courses are running.
 The two semesters of business and management courses may be taken in other years of the program with permission.
-12.6 Program information - Bachelor of Science (Honours) in Health Physics and Radiation Science - BSc (Hons) 12.6.1 General information The four-year Honours Bachelor of Science in Health Physics and Radiation Science program provides an advanced science curriculum with a strong emphasis on safety aspects of radiation, as well as the application of technologies in the health care field where the expanding use of imaging technologies is creating a demand for graduates.
-The curriculum is designed to provide students with a comprehensive knowledge of advanced science and applications of radiation protection, as well as the application of radiation technologies to health care, industry and agriculture.
+11.6 Program information - Bachelor of Science (Honours) in Health Physics and Radiation Science - BSc (Hons) 11.6.1 General information The four-year Honours Bachelor of Science in Health Physics and Radiation Science program provides an advanced science curriculum with a strong emphasis on safety aspects of ionizing radiations.
+The curriculum is designed to provide students with a comprehensive knowledge of advanced science for radiation protection of humans and the environment, as well as the application of radiation technologies in health care and industry.
 The first two years establish the fundamentals in mathematics, physical and biological sciences and technology.
-In year three, students learn the fundamentals of imaging, and how radiation techniques are used in a wide range of applications.
+In year three, students learn the fundamentals of radiation detection and measurement, imaging, radiation biophysics and how radiation is produced and used in a wide range of applications.
 Fourth year allows for specialization and includes two thesis projects.
 Students in the Bachelor of Science (Honours) in Health Physics and Radiation Science receive specialized education in health physics.
 Health physics is a well-recognized branch of radiation science with a wide range of applications in many industries, such as nuclear power, non-destructive examinations, health care, agriculture, research, education, environmental protection, and the enforcement of government regulations.
 Graduates from this program will be well positioned to meet a significant workforce demand.
 Learning takes place in a variety of settings including lectures, tutorials, field visits, and laboratories.
 These programs include mandatory liberal arts electives and business courses designed to develop students' interpersonal, problem-solving, and holistic thinking skills.
-12.6.2 Admission requirements See section 12.2.2.
+11.6.2 Admission requirements See Section 11.2.2.